 The syntax of the expression is correct, but it has an argument for a parameter that does not exist in your function.
 Probably you've deleted this parameter from the function and have not "clean up" your expression yet.

 Check the Built-in function or the User function definition, to validate its arguments.
-Or, in case you've actually deleted a parameter, fix the expression errors.
+In case you've actually deleted a parameter, fix the expression errors.
 Right-click the error line to see the fixing suggestions OutSystems provides you for this error:

 Argument named '<parameter>' was specified more than once in function '<function>' call